Ticket to Work Program Overview

-The beneficiary does not need a paper Ticket to participate.
-Under this program, eligible beneficiaries with disabilities who are receiving monthly cash benefit payments are entitled to participate by signing up with an approved service provider of their choice.
+The beneficiary does not need a paper ticket to participate.
+Under this program, eligible beneficiaries with disabilities who are receiving monthly benefit payments are entitled to participate by signing up with an approved service provider of their choice.
 This can be an Employment Network (EN) or a State Vocational Rehabilitation (VR) agency.
-The EN/State VR agency, if they accept the Ticket assignment, will coordinate and provide appropriate services to help the beneficiary find and maintain employment.
-These services may be training, career counseling, vocational rehabilitation, job placement, and ongoing support services necessary to achieve a work goal.
+The EN/State VR agency, if they accept the ticket assignment, will coordinate and provide appropriate services to help the beneficiary find and maintain employment.
+These services may be training, career counseling, vocational rehabilitation, job placement and ongoing support services necessary to achieve a work goal.

-While participating in the Ticket to Work Program, beneficiaries can get the help they need to safely explore their work options without immediately losing their benefits and find the job that is right for them.
-Beneficiaries also can use a combination of work incentives to maximize their income until they begin to learn enough to support themselves.
+While participating in the Ticket program, beneficiaries can get the help they need to safely explore their work options without immediately losing their benefits and find the job that is right for them.
+Beneficiaries also can use a combination of Work Incentives to maximize their income until they begin to earn enough to support themselves.
 Therefore, the individual can: